• Skip to primary navigation

 Ingredients

-• 1 kilo (~ 2 pounds) beef ribs, thawed and sliced
+• 1 kilogram (~ 2 pounds) beef or pork ribs, thawed and sliced

 • ½ napa cabbage, sliced in chunks